There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 A bite from a faded midget rattlesnake is very serious and requires immediate medical intervention.

-Always watch and listen for rattlesnakes when hiking or camping in Wyoming, especially in the Red Desert area and national parks.
+Always watch and listen for rattlesnakes when hiking or camping in Wyoming, especially in the Red Desert and national parks.

 This species has a couple of nasty toxins; one attacks the nervous system, and the other attacks muscle tissue.